Bowel Cancer Causes

 The causes of bowel cancers are the subject of a great many scientific and medical studies.
 There are three main issues often highlighted in the research outcomes.

-2. Hereditary factors such as having relatives who experience bowel and digestive problems or who have been diagnosed with bowel cancer or polyps increase your chances of suffering bowel cancer.
+- Hereditary factors such as having relatives who experience bowel and digestive problems or who have been diagnosed with bowel cancer or polyps increase your chances of suffering from the disease.

-3. Ulcerative Colitis and Crohn’s disease has been identified as precursors to colorectal cancers.
-Those patients should undergo regular screening colonoscopies to identify the changes towards developing bowel cancer early.
+- Ulcerative Colitis and Crohn’s disease has been identified as precursors to colorectal cancers.
+Those patients should undergo regular screening colonoscopies to identify and treat any signs of cancer early.

 Non-smokers, those who lead an active lifestyle and drink moderately have a greater chance of preventing colorectal cancer.
 Smoking, drugs, excessive alcohol consumption and unhealthy lifestyle are known to contribute to the causes of bowel cancer.